Blinkinlabs/bl_apps/bl_bootloader/readme.md

+# Bootloader

+This is a fork of the Quickfeather bootloader.
+The only differences so far are re-assignment of the user button to match the new hardware, and the removal of two of the LEDs which are not present on the new board.

+Wishlist is:

+* Immediate boot-to-app on cold boot
+* Stay in bootloader forever after warm reset
+* USB-Serial that can be built with open tools
+* DFU instead of TinyFPGA bootloader?

+## Notes from Quickfeather:

 The QuickFeather bootloader has a flash memory map for 5 bin files, and corresponding CRC for each of them.
 The 5 bin files are:

     bootloader